sammsaski/DS5690_PaperReview/README.md

 <img src="images/rope-alg.png" style="width:100%; height:auto;">
 </p>

+where $x$ is the token embedding and $m$ is the assigned index based on position in the sequence.

-To apply Positional Interpolation to RoPE, all that needs to be done is a linear scaling of the indices by a factor of $\frac{L}{L^\prime}$ such that $L, L^\prime$ are the original context window length and new context window length, respectively.
+To apply Positional Interpolation to RoPE, all that needs to be done is a linear scaling of the index $m$ by a factor of $\frac{L}{L^\prime}$ such that $L, L^\prime$ are the original context window length and new context window length, respectively.

 <p align="center">
 <img src="images/position-interpolation-formula.png" style="width:50%; height:auto;">